Reviews of Modern Physics

 Figure 31

 (a)Model of the shuttle device proposed by 138).
-(Top) Dynamic instabilities occur since in the presence of a sufficiently large bias voltage the grain is accelerated by the electrostatic force toward the first electrode, then toward the other one.
+(Top) Dynamic instabilities occur since in the presence of a sufficiently large bias voltage V the grain is accelerated by the electrostatic force toward the first electrode, then toward the other one.
 A cyclic change in direction is caused by the repeated loading of electrons near the negatively biased electrode and the subsequent unloading of the same charge at the positively biased electrode.
 As a result, the sign of the net grain charge alternates, leading to an oscillatory grain motion and charge transport.
 (Bottom) Charge variations on a cyclically moving metallic island.
-The dashed lines in the middle describe a simplified trajectory in the charge-position plane, when the island motion by and discharge by occur instantaneously.
+The dashed lines in the middle describe a simplified trajectory in the charge-position plane, when the island motion by δx and discharge by 2δq occur instantaneously.
 The solid trajectory describes the island motion at large oscillation amplitudes.
-Periodic exchange of the charge between the island and the leads results in the net shuttle current , where is the shuttle frequency Adapted from 138. (b)Scanning electron micrograph of a nanopillar between two electrodes.
-From 208. (c)Electron micrograph of the quantum bell: The Si beam (clapper) is clamped on the upper side of the structure. ac gates and are used for the actuation of the clapper.
-Electron transport is measured from source to drain through the island on top of the clapper.
+Periodic exchange of the charge 2q=2CV+1 between the island and the leads results in the net shuttle current I=2δqf, where f is the shuttle frequency Adapted from 138. (b)Scanning electron micrograph of a nanopillar between two electrodes.
+From 208. (c)Electron micrograph of the quantum bell: The Si beam (clapper) is clamped on the upper side of the structure. ac gates G1 and G2 are used for the actuation of the clapperC.
+Electron transport is measured from source S to drain D through the island on top of the clapper.
 From 94. (d)A false-color SEM image of the nanomechanical SET.
 A gold island is located at the center of a doubly clamped freely suspended silicon nitride string.
 The gold island can shuttle electrons between the source and drain electrodes when excited by ultrasonic waves.
 From 210.Reuse & Permissions

 Figure 32